invertase/react-native-firebase-docs/docs/installation/ios.md

 #### Option 2: Manual frameworks (Not Recommended)

-If for some reason you are unable to use Cocoapods, then you need to manually add the Firebase frameworks to an `ios/Firebase` folder for them to be picked up by React Native Firebase.
+If for some reason you are unable to use Cocoapods, then you need to manually unzip the Firebase SDK to the `ios/Firebase` folder, and then drag all desired frameworks and Firebase.h to the project (as documented in the README), in order to be picked up by React Native Firebase.

 ## 2. React Native Firebase Installation Recommended installation